docrails-tw/guides/README.md

 Clone this repo, use a topic branch.
 Fix the translation error in `source/zh-TW`, then send a Pull Request.
 Or open an issue then someone may fix it.

+If the error is not a translation error and latest guide: edgeguides.rubyonrails.org haven't fixed it.
+Then you could clone the `rails/rails` repo.
+Fix it then send a Pull Request to `rails/rails`.
+Make sure you've read this [Contributing to the Rails Documentation](http://edgeguides.rubyonrails.org/contributing_to_ruby_on_rails.html#contributing-to-the-rails-documentation) first.

 ## Workflow for Translator

 **YOU NEED TO RUN THE INSTALL SCRIPT FIRST**.